yj1190590/Consensus/README.md

 <sup>3</sup>	Miners will use the longest hesitation period they get if the actual hesitation period does not show up.
 It can be too strict with the current vote, but it does not affect safety because the retracement point is later than the actual one.
 It does not affect liveness either, because the actual retracement points will be back to the points of key forks later and the voters can return to the canonical chain from their follow-up votes. [←](#244-Voting-retracement-and-delayed-finalization) <br>

-<sup>4</sup>	When only the final vote is counted and votes are not restricted by the voting cycle, the vote of an attacker on one fork not only increases the weight of the current branch but also reduces the weight from the previous branch that he voted.
+<sup>4</sup>	When only the final vote is counted and votes are not restricted by the voting cycle, the vote of an attacker on one fork not only increases the weight of the current branch but also reduces the weight from the previous branch that the attacker voted.
 Such a process causes that the effect of such an attack is twice the weight of his votes. [←](#244-Voting-retracement-and-delayed-finalization) <br>